Market Data Cleansing

 Again, you will need to select the option to Replace duplicate entries to override the existing corrupted market data and to Append missing existing values that are not in the import file.

-Starting a Market Data XM Workflow
+Starting a Market Data Cleansing Workflow

 You can then monitor the key steps of its progress at the dashboard level.